vtex-apps/product-summary/docs/ProductSummaryAttachmentList.md

 You should follow the usage instruction in the main [README](https://github.com/vtex-apps/product-summary/blob/master/README.md#usage).

-Then, add `product-summary-sku-name` block into your app theme as children of `product-summary.shelf`, as we do in our [Product Summary app](https://github.com/vtex-apps/product-summary/blob/master/store/blocks.json).
+Then, add `product-summary-attachment-list` block into your app theme as children of `product-summary.shelf`, as we do in our [Product Summary app](https://github.com/vtex-apps/product-summary/blob/master/store/blocks.json).

 ```diff
    "product-summary.shelf": {